Episode Transcript

 aware of that.

-I might also add and
+I might also

-just reiterate what Jeb has said
+add and just reiterate what Jeb

-So keep your dog fastedovernight and then do not feed
+So, keep your dog fastedovernight and then do not feed

 them for at least four hoursafter administration.